 Additional rooms were added to the original house in around 1850.
 By the time of the Civil War, descendants of the settlers sat on the front porch and watched Confederate soldiers march toward Martinsburg.
 Both armies, bushwhackers, horse thieves and smugglers rode through this border area.
 The nearby Potomac River was the boundary between North and South and many battles took place nearby.

-Now guests can relax in rockers on the shaded front porch.
+Now guests can relax on the shaded front porch.

 The back patio and deck provide views of rolling meadows and Sleepy Creek Mountain.
 A comfortable hammock hangs between large trees in the yard.
 Enjoy wildlife drinking at the spring-fed ponds and birds flocking to the feeder.
 (The small ponds are a natural wildlife asset, but are unsuitable for swimming, fishing or boating.)
 In the modern kitchen, original rafters are exposed and half-wainscot walls are restored.
 The kitchen chimney contains large fossil rocks.
 The fireplace in the living room accommodates a built-in wood stove.
 A dining area overlooks the front porch.
 Play chess at the game table in the hall area.
 A full bath is to the right and the laundry room is at the opposite end of the hall.

 Narrow, winding steps lead upstairs to a hallway reading area.
 All of the wainscot doors have been retained on the second floor.
 A half-bath is located to the right and a small bedroom with a single bed is to the left.
 The original homestead master bedroom opens off the hall.
-Complete with a small mantled fireplace (charming but inoperable), this room boasts some lovely antiques and a double bed.
+Complete with a small mantled fireplace (charming but inoperable), this room boasts some lovely antiques and a double bed with memory foam topper.
 The original chair-rails have been retained here.
 An adjoining door leads to the back bedroom.
 This bedroom was known as a 'captured' room - meaning that the occupants could only enter through another room.
-Today, a outer door leads to the deck.
-This room has a queen-sized bed and ceiling fan.
+Now, an outer door leads to the deck.
+This room has a ceiling fan and a four-poster maple bed with new 13 inch memory foam mattress.
 As it is part of the addition, the stone chimney and an area of original lap siding add interest to the room.

 The surrounding area provides a wealth of activities.
 Cacapon State Park is 20 minutes away and offers horseback riding, boating and swimming in the lake, hiking, playgrounds, picnic areas and a golf course.
 Enjoy float trips, swimming, fishing, and boating on the nearby Cacapon River.
 Bike on the C&O Canal Towpath Rails To Trails path on the banks of the Potomac River in nearby Hancock, MD.
 Winter skiing and snowboarding is available at White Tail resort 45 minutes away, or at Blue Knob resort an hour and a half a away.
 Historic Harper's Ferry is not far.
 You can walk through the town and visit the Civil War museums.
 Another activity in Harper's Ferry is whitewater rafting or tubing on the Shenandoah and Potomac Rivers.
 Nearby Charles Town offers racing and slots.
 A new casino has opened at Rocky Gap Lodge, Flintstone, MD (near Cumberland, MD).